Live à Paris (video)

-Background
+Content

-Live à Paris contains songs from the highly successful French language album D'eux, along with few English-language hits.
-Jean-Jacques Goldman joined Dion on "Les derniers seront les premiers" and "J'irai où tu iras".
+Live à Paris presents material from the French-language album D'eux, alongside several of Dion's English-language hits.
+Jean-Jacques Goldman appears on two songs, "Les derniers seront les premiers" and "J'irai où tu iras", reflecting his central role in the D'eux project.

-The VHS was certified 3× Platinum in France (60,000).
-The DVD re-release was counted separately in France and certified Platinum (20,000).

-Live à Paris CD is also available.
-It was released on 22 October 1996 and features 14 out of 19 tracks performed during the concert.
+A CD edition of the concert was issued on 22 October 1996, containing 14 of the 19 songs performed during the show.

+Commercial performance

+The VHS edition was certified triple platinum in France for sales of 60,000 copies.
+The DVD reissue later earned a separate platinum certification for sales of 20,000 copies.